 That small, personal, no-questions-asked amusement fund has allowed me to maintain my financial dignity.
 Not only does that money go exclusively to my personal wants and needs, but I have autonomy over how best to spend it.

-Now I’ve started my own business as a recruiter for the marijuana industry, and investing in the business brings its own set of complexities.
-I’m grateful that we set up a mutually respectful budgeting system early.
+Now I’ve started my own business as a recruiter, and I love it, though investing in the business brings its own set of complexities.
+Today, I’m grateful that we set up a mutually respectful budgeting system early, but I still firmly believe that there should be financial advice for stay-at-home moms

 Incomes, like life, have ups and downs.